Bence-Jones Protein (Urine)

 If you have been diagnosed with multiple myeloma, a Bence-Jones protein urine level

-can also be used as one of several ways to find out the stage of the cancer.
-Stage
+can also be used as 1 of several ways to find out the stage of the cancer.
+Stage of

-of cancer means how much it has grown and spread.
-The other factors used in staging
+cancer means how much it has grown and spread.
+The other factors used in staging are

 The Bence-Jones proteins are also found in some people with lymphoma.